1. HOW IS MY DATA ENCRYPTED?

 If you have the suspicion somebody copied or just read your MPT you should immediately create a new one or at least invalidate the current.

 In order to protect your Master Password Token to get copied by others you can “copy-protect” it when pushing on an NFC tag.
 With this option, only the original NFC tag is accepted to login, no other tags and no QR codes!
-To achieve this, the app saves the global unique identifier of the NFC tag and checks it when attempting to login with a NFC tag.
+To achieve this, the app saves the global unique identifier of the NFC tag and checks for equality when attempting to login with any NFC tag.

-15. THE NEW-BUTTON HIDES THE OPTIONS MENU/DELETE BUTTON.
+15. THE “+"-BUTTON HIDES THE OPTIONS MENU/DELETE BUTTON.
 THAT SUCKS!

 This is due to the Material-design by Google.
 But you can move the New (+) - button away.
 Just long click on it and drag and drop it.